-Political ideology gave way to pragmatism this week, as the GOP House and Democratic Senate overwhelmingly approved a major spending measure to avert a government shutdown on Friday and buy additional time for congressional leaders and the White House to negotiate spending cuts for the remainder of the fiscal year.
+Political ideology gave way to pragmatism Tuesday afternoon, as the GOP House overwhelmingly approved a major spending measure to avert a government shutdown on Friday and buy additional time for congressional leaders and the White House to negotiate spending cuts for the remainder of the fiscal year.

-By a vote of 335-91, the House on Tuesday approved a resolution providing enough funds to keep the government operating for another two weeks, while cutting $4 billion in programs.
-The Senate followed suit on Wednesday, voting 91 to 9 to approve the short-term measure, and then sent it to the White House to be signed before a midnight Friday deadline.
-In a statement on Wednesday, the President said he was pleased Congress passed the legislation and will sign the bill.
-He called on congressional leaders to begin meeting immediately to negotiate a longer-term budget plan.
+By a vote of 335 to 91, the House approved a resolution providing enough funds to keep the government operating for another two week, while cutting $4 billion in programs.
+Senate Majority Leader Harry Reid, D-Nev., said the Senate would approve the short-term measure by Thursday, and then send it on to the White House to be signed before a midnight Friday deadline.

 media and Democrats.
 I find that very interesting.”